-Coldest Cities In The World
+Coldest Cities in the World 2023

 Winter temperatures around the world vary greatly, depending on a location's latitude.
 Those closer to the equator have warmer year-round temperatures, while those close to the poles have colder year-round temperatures and more extreme winters.